-Leases - The Company leases retail stores, distribution and office facilities, and certain equipment.
+Leases - The Company leases retail stores, distribution and office facilities and certain equipment.
 Original non-cancelable lease terms range from three to ten years, and store leases generally contain renewal options for additional years.
-Total rent expense under operating leases was \$56,784 and \$49,159 for the 13 weeks ended April 29, 2017 and April 30, 2016, respectively.
+Total rent expense under operating leases was \$57,812 and \$49,685 for the 13 weeks ended July 29, 2017 and July 30, 2016, respectively.
+Total rent expense under operating leases was \$114,595 and \$98,844 for the 26 weeks ended July 29, 2017 and July 30, 2016, respectively.

-General litigation - The Company is involved in various legal proceedings that are incidental to the conduct of our business.
-In the opinion of management, the amount of any liability with respect to these proceedings, either individually or in the aggregate, will not have a material adverse effect on the Company's results of operations, consolidated financial position or liquidity.
+General litigation - The Company is involved in various legal proceedings that are incidental to the conduct of the business.
+In the opinion of management, the amount of any liability with respect to these proceedings, either individually or in the aggregate, will not have a material adverse effect on the Company's consolidated financial position, results of operations or cash flows.